pulumi/docs/content/registry/packages/google-native/api-docs/composer/v1/environment/_index.md

         <span class="property-indicator"></span>
         <span class="property-type">string</span>
     </dt>
     <dd>{{% md %}}Optional.
 The Compute Engine [zone](/compute/docs/regions-zones) in which to deploy the VMs used to run the Apache Airflow software, specified as a [relative resource name](/apis/design/resource_names#relative_resource_name).
 For example: "projects/{projectId}/zones/{zoneId}".
 This `location` must belong to the enclosing environment's project and location.
 If both this field and `nodeConfig.machineType` are specified, `nodeConfig.machineType` must belong to this `location`; if both are unspecified, the service will pick a zone in the Compute Engine region corresponding to the Cloud Composer location, and propagate that choice to both fields.
-If only one field (`location` or `nodeConfig.machineType`) is specified, the location information from the specified field will be propagated to the unspecified field.{{% /md %}}</dd><dt class="property-required"
+If only one field (`location` or `nodeConfig.machineType`) is specified, the location information from the specified field will be propagated to the unspecified field.
+This field is supported for Cloud Composer environments in versions composer-1.*.*-airflow-*.*.*.{{% /md %}}</dd><dt class="property-required"
             title="Required">
         <span id="machinetype_csharp">
 <a href="#machinetype_csharp" style="color: inherit; text-decoration: inherit;">Machine<wbr>Type</a>